 In the last test, the only difference was that the waiter brought out the second set of mints after some time had passed, and mentioned that they had done so in case the table would like some more.

-Researchers concluded that this "personalization" aspect (even if the waiter did this for every customer) was what set off the increased tips.
+Researchers concluded that this "personalization" aspect was what triggered the increased tips.

-This follow up post-purchase with the seeming genuine concern for the customer ("I thought you might like more mints...") connected with customers much more than the additional pieces of chocolate mints would imply.
+The post-purchase follow up with genuine concern for the customer ("I thought you might like more mints...") connected with people more than the additional pieces of candy would imply.

-This is good to know, because it means that it's applicable to businesses outside of restaurants (not all of us can send over bonus mints with each purchase! :))
+Good to know, because it means that it's applicable to businesses outside of restaurants.

 From Buyers to Brand Supporters